DTJF/libpruio/src/doc/_2_preparation.md

 ===========
 \tableofcontents

+This chapter describes several methods to get \Proj working on your
+system:

+-# \ref SevDebPac installing, or
+-# \ref SecSourceTree compilation and installing

+The first one is for easy consuming the software service "as is", the last offers the chance to partizipate in development and optimize the software to your custom needs, but is less convenient.

+# Debian Packages # {#SevDebPac}

-This chapter describes how to get libpruio working on your system.
-The easy way is to install the Debian packages.
+The easy way to benefit from \Proj is to install the Debian packages.
 They're not in mainline, yet.
 So you have to add a PPA (Personal Package Archive) to your package management sources.
-Edit the file `sudo nano /etc/apt/sources.list` and add the lines:
+On the default Debian operating system, edit the file `sudo nano /etc/apt/sources.list` and add the lines:

     deb http://beagle.tuks.nl/debian jessie/
     deb-src http://beagle.tuks.nl/debian jessie/

-Then grep the keyring by
+Then grep the keyring by (mind the '-' character at the ende)

     wget -qO - http://beagle.tuks.nl/debian/public.key | sudo apt-key add -